uglyfruitcake/thomascampbell.me.uk/content/axelrod.md

 Axelrod-Python
 --------------

 Axelrod-Python is a repository on Github dedicated to recreating Axelrod’s original tournaments in python.
-The repository can be viewed here.
+The repository can be viewed here: [https://github.com/Axelrod-Python/Axelrod](https://github.com/Axelrod-Python/Axelrod)

 The project is open source and so anyone can submit a strategy.
 Once the tournament is run, a boxplot is generated and displayed on the Readme of the repository so that everyone can see the winning strategies.
 As of June 2015 there were 66 strategies submitted to Axelrod-Python.
 The boxplot looked like this: